bitstadium/HockeySDK-Mac/docs/index.md

 1. **Collect crash reports:** If you app crashes, a crash log with the same format as from the Apple Crash Reporter is written to the device's storage.
 If the user starts the app again, he is asked to submit the crash report to HockeyApp.
 This works for both beta and live apps, i.e. those submitted to the App Store!

+2. **Feedback:** Collect feedback from your users from within your app and communicate directly with them using the HockeyApp backend.

-2. **Add analytics to Sparkle:** If you are using Sparkle to provide app-updates (HockeyApp also supports Sparkle feeds for beta distribution) the SDK contains helpers to add some analytics data to each Sparkle request.
+3. **Add analytics to Sparkle:** If you are using Sparkle to provide app-updates (HockeyApp also supports Sparkle feeds for beta distribution) the SDK contains helpers to add some analytics data to each Sparkle request.

 The main SDK class is `BITHockeyManager`.
 It initializes all modules and provides access to them, so they can be further adjusted if required.
 Additionally all modules provide their own protocols.